 Regardless of whether or not you create a trust, every person should adopt a will.
 While a trust only deals with assets, wills can also include details like providing instructions on your final wishes.
 Wills are much easier to draw up and adopt than trusts and can easily be updated over time.
 Some of the most common reasons you should have a will are:

 - Deciding who will take care of your minor children

 Although trusts are much more time consuming to create, they can help families protect their assets from heavy taxation.
 When you create a trust, you must appoint a trustee to manage and distribute your assets.
 It’s incredibly important that your trustee is someone you trust because mismanagement can cause serious problems.

 Get A Comprehensive Estate Plan

 A proper estate plan is more than just one document distributing your assets.
-At Hensley Krueger LLP, we don’t just draft boilerplate estate planning documents.
+At Hensley Krueger PLLC, we don’t just draft boilerplate estate planning documents.
 Our experienced attorneys analyze your situation and your assets, and create a comprehensive estate plan that fits all of your needs.
 Call us today to schedule a consultation to talk about your estate plan.